keyixyzcommunity/keyixyzcommunity.github.io/README.md

 ## Join us and we can work towards our dreams together!

-Fulfilling dreams requires honesty about your dreams, and working towards them.
+Fulfilling dreams requires honesty.
 We like granting wishes, and we support each other.

 A counter-culture to the toxic wasteland of scams, KEYI stands for integrity.
 What do you stand for?
 If you have trouble answering, it's time to come stand with us. :) Welcome to KEYI 🉑